 The process of working with Vuforia is now done.
 We can go to Unity, where we will make use of the Vuforia magic.

-If you don’t install Vuforia with Unity you have to import this file (Unity Extension).
+If you don’t install Vuforia with Unity you have to import this file (Vuforia Unity Extension).
 You can import it in the same way as the database.

-Now we have all ingredients to make our app.
+Now we have all the ingredients to make our app.

-To work Vuforia uses a special camera object called ARCamera.
-We have to delete the standard Unity camera and then, from our assets, we must choose ARCamera and place it on the scene.
-It can be found in the Vuforia Prefabs folder.
+To work Vuforia uses a special camera object called AR Camera.
+We have to delete the standard Unity camera and then, from our assets, we must choose AR Camera and place it on the scene.
+In the scene hierarchy, click a right mouse button and from the menu that will appear, choose Vuforia and then AR Camera.
+If required import Vufoira Assets in the pop out.
 Set the position of it to 0,0,0 and go to Vuforia configuration.

 You have to add the license key in Vuforia configuration.

 If our app wants to recognize objects in the real world, we have to add these objects to the scene.
-An object that represents a Single Image is called an Image Target.
-You can find Image Targets in the Vuforia Prefabs folder.
-After adding it to the scene set its position to 0,-50,0 and in the Image Target Behaviour script of this object set a database to our database and image target to the corresponding element.
+An object that represents a Single Image is called simply an Image.
+You can find Images in the same menu as AR Camera.
+After adding it to the scene set its position to 0,0,3 and in the Image Target Behaviour script of this object set a database to our database and image target to the corresponding element.
 From now on Vuforia will recognize our image in the real world.

 And that’ all.
 Now you have to simply build a project into apk file and install it on an Android device.
 To do this go to File->Build Settings and press Build button.
 In the app all you have to do is point your camera to the chosen image and your model will appear.

-I hope that this tutorial was has been easy to follow, it’s showing you that creating AR apps isn’t hard and it has boosted your creativity to make interesting apps using AR.
+I hope that this tutorial was easy to follow, it showed you that creating AR apps ain’t hard and it boosts your creativity to create interesting apps using AR.